 - Case series

-The research must be important to the field of the subspecialty.
+The research must be important to the field of the subspeciality.
 The following types of research conducted during a fellowship may qualify as an acceptable thesis for examination for certification:

 - Randomized Controlled Trial: The study must adhere to the CONSORT standards.